jkanangila/HopeBakeryScripts/README.md

 # HopeBakeryScripts

 ## Series of scripts desinged to:
 * Retrieve and save customer's information from and to the databse
 * Retrieve and post orders

 ## Librairies:
 * Python 3
-	* pyscopg
+* pyscopg: Python client for PostrgreSql